umairsuraj01/USBaseDataSource/Example/ExampleDataSource/Pods/USDataSource/README.md

 ## Expanding Data Source

-`USExpandingDataSource` powers a table or collection view with multiple sections, much like `USSectionedDataSource`, but also allows for sections to be expanded and collapsed.
+`SSExpandingDataSource` powers a table or collection view with multiple sections, much like `SSSectionedDataSource`, but also allows for sections to be expanded and collapsed.

 Any number of sections may be toggled open or closed.
 Different sections can display different numbers of rows when they are collapsed.